 Hospitals must assess for current or recent SARS-COV-2 infection by performing a combination of RT-PCR, antigen test and/or serology (as available) in patients who are under 21 years of age and present with symptoms compatible with MIS-C associated with COVID-19.

-Case Report Form: Fill the case report form as completely as possible, scan and send by encrypted email to firstname.lastname@example.org.
-If you need support filling out the form, please email email@example.com and indicate a point of contact and direct phone number for our investigators to reach you to obtain appropriate medical records to submit the form to CDC.
+Case Report Form: Fill the case report form as completely as possible, scan and upload the form to CDPH y using the following REDCap Project: https://redcap.link/misc_afm.
+REDCap is a secure platform to share documents with CDPH.
+If you need support filling out the form, please email firstname.lastname@example.org and indicate a point of contact and direct phone number for our investigators to reach you to obtain appropriate medical records to submit the form to CDC.
 Ideally, the case report form includes information on patient discharge but notification of the suspect case should occur right away.

 I-NEDSS entry: Enter suspect MIS-C cases into the COVID-19 I-NEDSS module – subsection “Multisystem Inflammatory Syndrome”.
 There does not have to be a positive COVID test in order to enter into the module.
 It can be an epi link, COVID-like illness, or a positive molecular, antigen, or antibody test.
 If your lab or a commercial send out lab does not have the ability to run serologic testing, consider drawing serum and saving it prior to any treatments.

 CDC Case Definition for Multisystem Inflammatory Syndrome in Children (MIS-C)

 An individual aged <21 years presenting with fever*, laboratory evidence of inflammation**, and evidence of clinically severe illness requiring hospitalization, with multisystem (>2) organ involvement (cardiac, renal, respiratory, hematologic, gastrointestinal, dermatologic or neurological); AND